 It can be difficult to navigate today’s information-rich food marketing environment.
 Let us help.

-We carry produce that is certified USDA Organic and Pesticide Residue Free.
 Our grower-partners work hard to be good stewards of the land they grown on and provide safe and healthy working conditions for the people who participate in the process.

 Guide To Preparing Our Squash

 The sweet, firm interior stands up to any cooking method – baked or roasted, in a puree, or in soups or stews.
 Be sure to remove the thick outer skin.